pippcat/signalbot/README.md

 - `--emptydb` override config and delete message database after processing
 - `--noemptydb` override config and keep message database after processing

+## Known bugs

+- SMS module doesn't check for length of messages

 ## ToDos

 - check for incoming mails or sms in order for recipients to be able to send messages back to group